 I confirm that the appropriate consultations have taken in place and the outcomes are as detailed below

 Signed: Jason Jones Head of Regeneration

-(Please specify the outcomes of consultations undertaken where they arise against the following headings)

-1. Scrutiny Committee
+- 1. Scrutiny Committee N/A

-N/A

-2.Local Member(s)
+- 2.Local Member(s) N/A

-N/A

-3.Community / Town Council
+- 3.Community / Town Council N/A

-N/A

-4.Relevant Partners
+- 4.Relevant Partners

 Proposals have been developed in partnership with Neath Port Talbot County Council, Swansea City Council, Pembrokeshire County Council and Welsh Government.

-5.Staff Side Representatives and other Organisations
+5.Staff Side Representatives and other Organisations N/A

-N/A

-CABINET PORTFOLIO HOLDER(S) AWARE/CONSULTED YES
+CABINET PORTFOLIO HOLDER(S) AWARE/CONSULTED

+YES

-Section 100D Local Government Act, 1972 - Access to Information List of Background Papers used in the preparation of this report:
+Section 100D Local Government Act, 1972 - Access to Information List of Background Papers used in the preparation of this report: THERE ARE NONE